OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

 ```

-These are two identical listing from which we can deduce that the instruction on the line `2638` calls \__libc_start_main function that as the first parameter should receive a pointer to the actual main function of the app.
+These are two identical listings from which we can deduce that the instruction on the line `2638` calls \_\_libc\_start\_main function that as the first parameter should receive a pointer to the actual main function of the app.

 objdump unlike gdb calculates and shows an actual address that is loaded into `rdi` register on the line 2631: `0x2550`.
 But it is not difficult to calculate it manually.
-We see the instruction `lea    rdi,[rip+0xffffffffffffff18]` that means add to the contents of the rip register the number `0xffffffffffffff18` and put the content of the memory at the resulting address into rdi register.
+We see the instruction `lea rdi,[rip+0xffffffffffffff18]` that means: add to the contents of the `rip` register the number `0xffffffffffffff18` and put the content of the memory at the resulting address into the `rdi` register.
 Let's review it step by step:

 1. `rip` by definition contains an address of the next instruction.
 In our case it is `0x2638`
-2. 0xffffffffffffff18 is negative and represented in complementary code.
-In order to convert it to the normal view decrement it by one and do binary invert.
-Putting the things simpler, do the following: 0x18 - 1 = 0x17, 0xFF(255) - 0x17(23) = E8(232). -E8 is the offset of the data relative to the`rip`.
+2. `0xffffffffffffff18` is a negative number and thus represented in [two's complement form](https://en.wikipedia.org/wiki/Two%27s_complement).
+In order to convert it to the direct form decrement it by one and do binary invertion.
+Putting the things simpler, do the following: `0x18 - 1 = 0x17, 0xFF(255) - 0x17(23) = -E8(232)`. `-E8` is the offset of the data relative to the`rip`.
-3. main's address is 0x2638 - 0xE8 = 0x2550
+3. main()'s address is `0x2638 - 0xE8 = 0x2550`

-Why have we decided that the address loaded into `rdi` register is the actual main's address?
+Why have we decided that the address loaded into `rdi` register is the actual main()'s address?
 To answer this, I refer to the code of [sysdeps/x86_64/start.S](https://sourceware.org/git/?p=glibc.git;a=blob_plain;f=sysdeps/x86_64/start.S;hb=HEAD) of glibc library.
 This file contains the source code we have disassembled a few steps earlier.
 It's single purpose is to prepare arguments and call \__libc_start_main function.
 The first param is our desired address of the main function.

 ## Patch me if you can

-By the moment we have the address of the main `0x2550`.
-The task is to patch the return value of the main function so that /bin/true returns falsy value to the caller.
+By the moment we have the address of the main(): `0x2550`.
+The task is to patch it's so that `/bin/true` return "false" to the caller.

 Quick check of the original return value:
 ```